What is the Lowest Body Fat Percentage?

 Visceral fat is the type of fat we cannot see.
 This fat surrounds our organs and is considered the dangerous type of fat that can cause many health problems if there is too much of it.
 When we lose body fat, we are losing both subcutaneous and visceral fat.

-On the contract, having too little body fat can also be detrimental to health.
+Conversely, having too little body fat can also be detrimental to health.
 Low body fat percentages are associated with an increased risk of nutrient deficiencies, decreased muscle mass, and heart problems.

 The key is to strike the right balance with our body fat percentage by finding a healthy number that works for us personally!